spotify/ffwd-ruby/README.md

 **addr** is the remote ip of the connected peer.

 **port** is the remote port of the connected peer.

+### Comparison to other tunneling solutions

+Since most other protocols are *general purpose*, they are usually unable to do the following.

+* Collect and forward *metadata* to the *host* system.
+* Having the *guest* proxy being dynamically reconfigured by the *host*.

+**SOCKS5**

+Has limited remote BIND support, specifically designed for protocols like FTP.
+Connection is in the wrong direction.
+I.e. *host-to-guest* which would complicate both *host* and *guest* agents due to having to manager configuration changes on a side-channel.
+*Does support* dynamic proxying.

+**manual port forwarding**

+One of the better alternatives.

+* Does not support dynamic proxying.
+  Supporting more than one *guest* at a time would require port mapping, which is a matter of configuration and change management on the basis of every individual *guest-to-host* combination.
+* EVD would have to be configured to apply metadata to incoming connections *depending on their ip, port* which is possible but complex.

+**running the EVD agent in every guest (no tunneling)**

+The best alternative!

+Keeping EVD normalized, up to date and availble on every guest system might be difficult.
+Immutable container images like with [docker](http://www.docker.io/) make things more complicated.

+It can be argued that you'd still have to run the *tunneling agent* in side the *guest*.
+This agent is a much less complex project than EVD and therefore be subject to less change.

 ## Terminology